fehler/building-beautiful-uis/01-Chapter-1-Designing-Interfaces.md

 There are many great publications, offline and online, that will help further underpin your understanding of user interface design.
 I’ve included a few below to start you on your journey.

-I’d strongly suggest starting by exploring Apple’s [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/), Google’s [Material Design](https://www.dropbox.com/s/7t8w7su89ibpt3a/Screenshot%202019-05-03%2015.33.48.png?dl=0) resources, and IBM’s Living Language ([Version 1](https://www.ibm.com/design/v1/language/) and [Version 2](https://www.ibm.com/design/language/)).
+I’d strongly suggest starting by exploring Apple’s [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/), Google’s [Material Design](https://material.io/design/) resources, and IBM’s Living Language ([Version 1](https://www.ibm.com/design/v1/language/) and [Version 2](https://www.ibm.com/design/language/)).
 These provide a useful overview of designing interfaces at a high level and offer an insight into the design vocabularies of different platforms.

-The Interaction Design Foundation have a useful overview of UI design titled [What is User Interface (UI) Design?](https://www.interaction-design.org/literature/topics/ui-design).
-It’s well worth a read for a high-level perspective.
+The Interaction Design Foundation have a useful overview of UI design titled [What is User Interface (UI) Design?](https://www.interaction-design.org/literature/topics/ui-design) It’s well worth a read for a high level introduction to user interface design.

-Lastly, usability.gov have a similarly high-level introduction to [User Interface Design Basics](https://www.usability.gov/what-and-why/user-interface-design.html).
-I’d strongly recommend exploring all of usability.gov, an initiative by the US government to champion user experience (UX) and user interface (UI) best practices.
+Lastly, Nielsen Norman Group have a comprehensive overview on [Mental Models](https://www.nngroup.com/articles/mental-models/) that is well worth reading.
+Additionally, they have [a wealth of additional articles and videos](https://www.nngroup.com/search/?q=mental+models) on the topic, that are worth exploring.